 When Being in a Group is Better than Going it Alone…

-We get many questions about Amazon variation listings A.K.A Parent-Child listings.
-There’s a lot of uncertainty about them, so I compiled seven benefits you might not have considered yet.
+I get many questions about Amazon variation listings A.K.A Parent-Child listings.
+There’s a lot of uncertainty about them, so I compiled a number of benefits you might not have considered yet.

 So, here goes.

 Besides helping customers to consider and compare all of their buying options, here are some other reasons why it can make good sense to group products together.